-Here is a roundup of some Midwest storm observing during the last part of May in Missouri, Illinois and the St. Louis region.
+Here is a roundup of some Midwest storm photography during the last part of May in Missouri, Illinois and the St. Louis region.

 This was barely a day worth going out for, but a surprisingly potent line of storms put on this show of vivid lightning in the St. Louis Metro-East, which I shot from just outside of town at home.